 If you are called upon in class to summarize a case, please be prepared to make a photocopy of your case brief immediately after class and give the copy to me.
 I say you should be prepared do that, but I rarely make such a request.
-I do so when I have concerns that a student I called upon in class was not clearly, and you tend to make it better than if you are spared a direct confrontation by the fact that you can't read what you have written.
+I do so when I have concerns that a student I called upon in class was not really prepared and was trying to conceal the lack of preparation by stumbling through a recitation of can't read what you have written.
 Typing, in short, will force you to be clearer-a high order value in the first year of law school.
 Even if the effect of typing is "merely" cosmetic, typing has much to be said for it.
 Particularly now that computers are widely available, I encourage students to make the transition-if they can-from handwriting to typing.